The ban on a Bible-based comedy show at a council-run theatre has been overturned by Newtownabbey councillors.

-Councillors who supported the staging claimed the decision to ban made them look like a laughing stock and there were bitter exchanges at Monday night’s council meeting when it was agreed the production should go ahead as scheduled on Wednesday.
+Councillors who supported the shows claimed the decision to ban made them look like a laughing stock and there were bitter exchanges at last night’s council meeting when it was agreed the production should go ahead as scheduled tomorrow.

 Newtownabbey mayor Fraser Agnew said he supported the original decision to pull the plug.